Your Eyeglasses Should Fit Your Lifestyle!

 Common Types of Sports Eye Injuries

 - Radiation injuries are caused by exposure to the sun’s UV rays.
-Obviously, these injuries are most common in outdoor sports, but are very preventable with high-quality UV eye protection.
+These injuries are most common in outdoor sports but are very preventable with high-quality UV eye protection.

 Eye injuries should be treated ASAP.
 Don’t take chances with your or your child’s eyes.
 Get protective sports eyewear for your lifestyle at Precision Optical.